Inflation is wiping out wage increases for many workers

 Average hourly earnings are up 5.1 percent on the year, a significant increase after years of middling growth.
 But inflation is more than wiping out those gains; when adjusted for the costs of rising prices, earnings are down 1.1 percent on the year.

-Wage growth has not kept up with increases in worker productivity over the last 40 years, as the vast economic gains reaped by the modern economy have not been not been shared by all workers.
+Wage growth has not kept up with increases in worker productivity over the past 40 years, as the vast economic gains reaped by the modern economy have not been not been shared by all workers.
 It is part of why income inequality has worsened in recent decades in the United States, something that has ushered in a host of other problems.

 The pandemic exacerbated some of those trends, but it also brought a corresponding phenomenon: more leverage for workers as the crisis has drawn focus to the plight and needs of low-wage workers, and employers have struggled to hire in the face of the public health crisis.

 Companies have raised their wages to attract or retain workers, sending average wages up.
-In October 2020, the average hourly wage for non-managerial private employees was $24.83; last month it was $26.26.
+In October 2020, the average hourly wage for nonmanagerial private employees was $24.83; last month it was $26.26.

 But the increased cost of goods is threatening those gains, as significant increases in the cost of energy, cars, food and shelter have been a corresponding phenomenon.
 Demand fluctuations, supply chain issues and other effects of the pandemic continue to reshape the economy.